AbdallahBaddour/GoogleReverseImageSearch/README.md

 <b>Server side script:</b>

-1.Place the Server folder on your server, the folder contain the script that handle the image upload from the app and google reverse image search.
+Place the Server folder on your server, the folder contain the script that handle image uploading from the app and google reverse image search.

 <b>To setup the app:</b>